SmartTokenLabs/token-negotiator/README.md

   });
 ```

-Resolve the tokens with filter applied.
+Resolves the tokens with filter applied.

 ```javascript
 /**